jbcodeforce/aws-studies/docs/analytics/index.md

 ### Some how to

 * Invite user using the right top menu (human icon), and Manage QuickSight, then invite people by email.
 Create Group, and then add users.
 The 3 letters to search really need to be the first 3 letters.
-* Once data are in SPICE, they need to be refreshed to get the last records.
+* Once data are in SPICE, they need to be refreshed from the data source to get the last records updates.
+A refresh can be scheduled.
 * Add trend and add X axis variable coming from the dataset and Value for Y.
 * To add a widget to filter the data, use filter, select the column and add it to the current sheet (contextual menu)
-* Add a transition from a sheet by passing the value of the selected elements.
+* To add a transition from a sheet to another by passing the value of the selected elements.

 ### Deeper Dive